kmkr/splendid-nudibranch/content.md

 Loc		Egypt
 Tags	2014 dolphin
 Latin	Stenella longirostris
-Desc	When I hear the signals and clicks of dolphins on dives I instantly change focus from finding small stuff, finding snails or whatever I'm up to at the moment, and instead scout for the source of these fascinating whistles.
-I know the dolphins are around, but they are fast swimmers so not necessarily for long.
-Sounds travel efficiently in water, so it's difficult to say how close they actually are.
+Desc	Those times I'm lucky enough to hear distant sounds of dolphins I instantly change focus from finding small stuff, finding snails or whatever I'm up to at the moment, and instead scout.
+The dolphins are somewhere around, but they are fast swimmers so not necessarily for long.
 Most often I will not find them, but sometimes I do, and some of these encounters I believe are the dolphins finding me more than the other way around.
 They are curious, playful and intelligent creatures.

 DSC06693.jpg